A Promise (2013 film)

 A Promise is a 2013 English-language French drama romance film directed by Patrice Leconte and written by Patrice Leconte and Jérôme Tonnerre.
-The story is based on Stefan Zweig's novel Journey into the Past and stars Rebecca Hall, Alan Rickman, Richard Madden, and Maggie Steed.
+The story is based on Stefan Zweig's 1929 novel Widerstand der Wirklichkeit (translated into English as Journey into the Past) and stars Rebecca Hall, Alan Rickman, Richard Madden, and Maggie Steed.
 It was screened in the Special Presentation section at the 2013 Toronto International Film Festival.
+It was the final film shot by Eduardo Serra before his death in 2025.

 Plot

 In 1912 Germany, a freshly graduated engineer with modest origins, Friedrich Zeitz (Richard Madden), starts work at a steelworks owned by ageing tycoon Karl Hoffmeister (Alan Rickman).
 Hoffmeister is impressed by Zeitz's knowledge and commitment to the work, and Friedrich moves up through the ranks.
 When Hoffmeister's declining health starts to confine him permanently to his house, Friedrich has to visit him at home for briefings, which he then relays back to the steelworks.
 Through his visits, Friedrich makes the acquaintance of Hoffmeister's younger wife Charlotte (Rebecca Hall), a beautiful and reserved woman in her early 30s.
 He immediately becomes enamoured with her.

 Friedrich begins to spend more time with the Hoffmeisters, tutoring their young son Otto.
 Hoffmeister asks Zeitz to move in with his family, so as to be as close as possible for business matters.
 Friedrich struggles with his growing feelings for Charlotte, not realising that they are reciprocated.
 Just as they disclose their mutual attraction towards one another, Friedrich has to leave the country to represent Hoffmeister on an overseas mining venture in Mexico.
 They make a promise to one another that, once Friedrich returns from Mexico, they can be together.

 Charlotte and Friedrich communicate frequently in secret, but the outbreak of World War I and a military blockade prevent Friedrich from returning to Germany.
 Eventually the letters between the lovers are unable to pass through the blockade, and Charlotte begins to fear that Friedrich may be dead.
 Karl Hoffmeister dies of his illness, confessing to Charlotte that he should never have kept her and Friedrich apart.
 Some time after the war, Friedrich finally returns home.
 At first, the relationship between Charlotte and Friedrich is tense - so much has changed in the time they were apart - but they reunite and promise to never leave each other again.